Leadership, the Downfall, and the Resurgence of the Washington Football Team

 Share This Post

 In late 2019, Jay Gruden was fired as head coach of the then Washington Redskins after an 0-5 start and an overall record of 35-49-1.
 Based on these numbers alone, such a firing may seem justified in a League that has little patience for losing.
-It only takes a little bit of digging, though, to understand that Gruden was only one part of the problem that has been the Washington Redskins / Washington Football Team over the past twenty years and counting.
-The long national nightmare may finally be over. hip
+It only takes a little bit of digging, though, to understand that Gruden was only one part of the problem that had been the Washington Redskins / Washington Football Team / Washington Commanders for nearly twenty-five years. hip

 In 1999, 35-year old Daniel Snyder bought the storied franchise that had been around since 1932 and had won three Super Bowls.
-Once one of the most dominant teams in the NFL, the WFT are now one of the worst teams in football with a record under Snyder that currently* stands at 151-206-1.
-Over this time period, the team has won a mere two playoff games and has been led by 9 different head coaches.
-Gruden played a role in this, but it is undeniable that the organization’s problems preceded him and have since followed him.
-People in Washington and outside of it have had enough evidence over the past two decades to know that the organization is not set up for success and that leadership is to blame.
+Once one of the most dominant teams in the NFL, the WFT become one of the worst teams in football with a record under Snyder of 159-216-1.
+Over this time period, the team won a mere two playoff games and was led by 9 different head coaches.
+Gruden played a role in this, but it is undeniable that the organization’s problems preceded him and followed him.
+People in Washington and outside of it had enough evidence over the two+ decades to know that the organization was not set up for success and that leadership was to blame.

 In football as in other fields, be they turf or Berber carpet, leadership sets the tone for success.
 It is hard to prevent great leaders from achieving and it is hard to achieve greatness with poor leaders.
 It can happen, but it requires a level of accountability and humility that very few poor leaders possess, Dan Snyder among them.

 In the absence of this accountability, a system must be in place to remove poor leadership that has no intentions of improving or removing itself.
 There is no such system in today’s NFL.
-Dan Snyder has been immune to the consequences of his own leadership, while the rest of the franchise and its fans suffer.
-Even further in October of 2022, allegations arose that Snyder hired private investigators to find dirt on other owners and NFL Commissioner Roger Goodell to ensure that he is never held accountable.
-We do not know everything for sure, but It is possible that enough is finally enough as rumors have swirled that Snyder is finally considering selling the team.
-Time will tell if this will become yet another broken promise.
+For years, Dan Snyder appeared to be immune to the consequences of his own leadership, while the rest of the franchise and its fans suffered.
+In October of 2022, allegations arose that Snyder hired private investigators to find dirt on other owners and NFL Commissioner Roger Goodell to ensure that he was never held accountable. broken promise.

 LACK OF RESULTS

-After winning three Super Bowls in one decade, the now Washington Football Team has only won two playoff games in the two decades since Dan Snyder bought the team; they have finished dead last in their division nearly half of this time.
+After winning three Super Bowls in one decade, the Washington won just two playoff games in the twenty-four years that Dan Snyder owned the team; they finished dead last in their division nearly half of this time and never got above 10 wins.
 In a League built on parity, all teams go through winning and losing seasons, but few go through such a long span with such limited success.
 When this does happen, as in the case of Washington, there are more reasons than simple bad luck.
 Teams win by design and teams lose by design.
-Throughout Snyder’s tenure, this team has lost by design.
+Throughout Snyder’s tenure, this team lost by design.

-One of the many reasons Washington has struggled over the past twenty years is the owner’s micromanagement and meddling.
-Snyder had no previous experience as a player nor coach, yet he insists on making decisions at the football level.
+One of the many reasons Washington struggled over the years was the owner’s micromanagement and meddling.
+Snyder had no previous experience as a player nor coach, yet he insisted on making decisions at the football level.
 This can be troublesome even when owners are effective, but it is disastrous when they are not.
-In Snyder’s case, he is not.
+In Snyder’s case, he was not.

-Snyder has a penchant for flashy players already past their prime, and these transactions have rarely worked out.
-Bloated contracts to big names such as Albert Haynesworth, Donovan McNabb and Josh Norman have hurt the rest of the team roster in a zero-sum salary cap League such as the NFL.
+Snyder had a penchant for flashy players already past their prime, and these transactions rarely worked out.
+Bloated contracts to big names such as Albert Haynesworth, Donovan McNabb and Josh Norman hurt the rest of the team roster in a zero-sum salary cap League such as the NFL.
 You simply cannot pay other players enough when you are paying certain players too much.

-On the flip side, when Washington has had talent on the team worth paying for and holding onto, they have consistently mishandled it.
-From playing quarterback RGIII when he was hurt to refusing to give a contract to their potential franchise quarterback Kirk Cousins to mishandling the medical treatment of Pro Bowl tackle Trent Williams, this organization cannot seem to get out of its own way.
+On the flip side, when Washington had talent on the team worth paying for and holding onto, they consistently mishandled it.
+From playing quarterback RGIII when he was hurt to refusing to give a contract to their potential franchise quarterback Kirk Cousins to mishandling the medical treatment of Pro Bowl tackle Trent Williams, this organization could not seem to get out of its own way, or rather, Dan Snyder’s way.

-The challenge for fans, players and personnel who recognize that leadership is the problem is that there is not much they can do about it.
+The challenge for fans, players and personnel who recognized that leadership was the problem was that there was not much they could do about it.
 To affect change and move forward, leadership must acknowledge its role in what is happening and commit to improving it.
-There have been no such signs from this this team’s leadership.
+There were no such signs from this team’s leadership.

 LACK OF APPRECIATION